CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-app.md

 ![Figure-14](images/docs/joomla/extensions/social-links/fb/cw-fbapp-figure14.png "Figure-14"){.coalaweb-docs}

-Now you are ready to copy your application ID and use it in your CoalaWeb extension.
+###Your new Application ID is ready for use in CoalaWeb Social Links!

 ## <a name="more-help"></a>Need More Help